AkhmedovEhson/Chat_SignalR/README.md

 ## Performance 📰
-* WebSocket and SignalR WORKS more FAST than ` 30 ms ` per request 🐟
+* WebSocket and SignalR  have been used 🐟

 ## Technologies 💻📁
 * ⌨️ .NET 6